CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/Login_to_CloudLabs-readme.md

     ![](images/work.png)

-* Enter your credentials and signin
+* Enter your credentials and Sign In

     ![](images/worksign.png)